 Where do you get your inspiration for your writing?

-It comes from everywhere and everything including newspapers or magazines that I read on my 8.9″ Amazon Fire HD.
+It comes from everywhere and everything including newspapers or magazines that I read on my 9.7-inch iPad Pro.
 Sometimes I partially base the stories on factual events.
 For instance, when I was editor of my high school newspaper, one of my fellow students who worked on the paper died in a tragic car accident.
 She was a beautiful and vivacious being whose life ended before she had an opportunity to fulfill her dreams.
 This memory stimulated several situations and characters.

 Where do you get your characters?

-From people I observe in markets, stores, parks, beaches, nature, etc. Some are a conglomeration from my past that have a smattering of qualities and personality traits drawn from people I know, with a lot of blending.
+From people, I observe in markets, stores, parks, beaches, nature, etc. Some are a conglomeration from my past that has a smattering of qualities and personality traits drawn from people I know, with a lot of blending.

 How much autobiographical content goes into your characters and situations?